-Changes in the policy regarding hall semi-formals are also being studied by the CLC, said "There are all kinds of problems with the current structure including that the current rules governing SYRs were changed in the early 80s at the same time that there was a change in the alcohol policy," Butrus said.
-An earlier proposal introduced in the CLC by Marianne Ravry, co-chair of Hall Presidents' Council, was to lower the percentage of student attendance required to hold a semi-formal from 75 percent of the dorm to 50 percent.
-'The percentages are only part and parcel of the problem though," said Butrus.
-"The change needs to be as an insti- He said that the CLC has now formed an ad hoc group to "grounded in empirical facts." governing semi-formals.
-"We will look at whether or not they (semi-formals) are fulfilling the social life needs of formals as well.'
-Student government and the Ruthless slayings upset residents in Dallas suburb RICHARDSON, Texas (AP) - A high school student is slain at random by a marauding gang.
+Changes in the policy regarding hall semi-formals are also being studied by the CLC, said Butrus.
+"There are all kinds of problems with the current structure including that the current rules governing SYRs were changed in the early 80s at the same time that there was a change in the alcohol policy," Butrus said.
+An earlier proposal introduced in the CLC by Marianne Ravry, co-chair of Hall Presi-dents' Council, was to lower the percentage of student attendance required to hold a semi-formal from 75 percent of the dorm to 50 percent.
+The percentages are only part and parcel of the problem though," said Butrus.
+"The change needs to be as an insti- He said that the CLC has now formed an ad hoc group to screaming, "Get me out of again."
+Ruthless slayings upset residents in Dallas suburb RICHARDSON, Texas (AP) - A high school student is slain at random by a marauding gang.
 Three young employees at a sporting goods store are tied up and their throats slashed.
 These are crimes that happen somewhere else.
 In a big city like Dallas.
 Not in a place like suburban Richardson.
 But within three weeks, the middle-class Dallas suburb has been shaken to its core by a pair of ruthless crimes.
 Violence has crossed the line separating the suburb of 75,000 from the city, and trepidation has quickly followed.
 "Richardson has a reputation of homes, good schools, a bedroom community, churches," said Sgt.
 Ray Pennington, a 26-year police veteran.
-"People grow accustomed to having a relatively crime-free lifestyle.'
-No more.
+"People grow accustomed to having a relatively crime-free No more.
 November's killings have dispelled any illusions here that safety is a given in Some People Think Nuns Are Always Serious and Unhappy.
 That's A Laugh.